ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab06.md

    * Then, and only then, copy the next function definition and its tests into your files.
    * Repeat this until you have ALL of the function definitions and their tests, and all of them pass.

+Note that what you are given differs from function to function: either a complete function definitions
+* In some cases you are given a function definition that is complete, but contains a bug.
+In this case, you need to fix the function definition.
+* In some cases you are given a function definition that is correct.
+In this case, the code is there for you as an example&mdash;it is code that may be helpful to you in writing the other function definitions in the lab.
+There is nothing you need to do other than study the code to learn how it works.
+* In some cases, you are given a stub.

 When you've done that, you are ready to try submitting to submit.cs for a final grade.
 HOWEVER, you are encouraged to try submitting to submit.cs earlier, for several reasons:

 * You can get partial credit if some of your tests pass for some of your functions